1 September 2025

 1. Create an Outline Before You Start

-Before you begin writing the statement of purpose, take a moment to create an outline.
-This helps you structure your ideas and ensures your SOP flows logically.
+Before you begin writing the statement of purpose, take the time to create an action plan or outline.
+This will help you organize your thoughts and assist in writing an SOP that has an organized flow.

 2. Start Strong With a Compelling Introduction